Skip navigation

 Most residential homes sold at auction have no VAT considerations whatsoever, and if you are buying as an individual, a landlord, a company or another entity or business structure, this means that the sale price you pay does not incur any VAT liability.

-Any property listed for auction that was originally purchased with the option to tax or where the current owner has registered for the option to tax will have this information detailed within the property particulars and clearly shown in the legal pack - a reputable auctioneer will not allow an auction to proceed without all bidders being aware.
+Any property listed for auction that was originally purchased with the option to tax or where the current owner has registered for the option to tax will have this information detailed within the property particulars and clearly shown in the legal pack.
+A reputable auctioneer will not allow an auction to proceed without all bidders being aware.

 If you are keen on selling a commercial property as a VAT-registered business, our team can explain how this works or provide assistance if you are unsure whether the property is currently registered with an option to tax or not.